fbpx

 A higher deductible will typically mean a lower premium rate, so there is an advantage to selecting the higher amount.
 However, you need to do the math to see if the higher deductible is an amount that you can reasonably afford to pay out of pocket.

-When it comes to homeowners insurance, consider any additional policy restrictions.
-For example, depending on where you live, you might have to pay a separate hurricane deductible for damage caused by a named storm.
 Large events like a hurricane will lead to stacked claims, which can be quite complex.
 It’s important to understand both your deductibles and what kinds of emergencies or disasters might cost you extra.
 Then you can think about how much money you can afford to pay out of pocket when you file a claim.

 For auto coverage, this means knowing what liability, comprehensive and collision coverages are.
 If you have a new car that you are making payments on, the lienholder will likely require you to carry comprehensive coverage.